slpressault/Moon/_posts/2019-02-11-healthymuslim.md

 title: "Cultivating a Healthy Muslim Personality"
 date: 2019-02-11
 excerpt: "We are in dire need to learn, cultivate, and shape a healthy Muslim personality."
-tags: [muslims, Shaykh Hamdi, Islam, Sufism]
+tags: [muslims, healthy living, holistic, paradigm, Prophet , Islam, Sufism]
-comments: true
 ---

 <figure>